CaptJackSparrow21/Projects/Just for Fun/YT Downloader/README.md

 Screenshots of the application will be added here.

+Future versions of this section may include:

+- Main application window
+- Video download
+- Playlist download
+- Download progress
+- Subtitle selection
+- Completed download

 ---

 # 💻 Requirements

-To run the application from source, you need:
+To build and run YT Downloader from source, you need:

 - A Mac
 - macOS
 - Xcode
 - Internet connection

-For development/building:

-- Xcode 15 or later is recommended
-- A Mac capable of running the required macOS version
+Xcode is required if you want to build the application from source code.

 ---

 # 📥 Installation

-There are two ways to use YT Downloader.
+There are currently two ways to use YT Downloader.

-## Method 1 — Download a Pre-built Release

-If a pre-built version is available, this is the easiest way to install the application.

-### Step 1 — Open Releases
+### Method 1 — Build From Source

-Go to the **Releases** section of this GitHub repository.

-Download the latest `.dmg` or `.zip` release.
+Build the application yourself using Xcode.

-### Step 2 — Install
+### Method 2 — Pre-built Release

-If you downloaded a `.dmg`:

-1. Open the `.dmg` file.
-2. Drag **YT Downloader** into the `Applications` folder.
-3. Open the `Applications` folder.
-4. Launch **YT Downloader**.

-If you downloaded a `.zip`:

-1. Double-click the `.zip` file.
-2. Open the extracted folder.
-3. Move **YT Downloader.app** to the `Applications` folder.
-4. Launch the application.
+A pre-built version may be provided through the GitHub Releases section in the future.

-> Pre-built releases will be provided in the GitHub Releases section when available.
+> Pre-built releases will be added when available.

 ---

 # 🛠️ Build From Source

-If you are a developer or want to inspect/build the project yourself, you can build it directly using Xcode.
+If you want to build YT Downloader yourself, follow these steps.

 ## 1. Clone the Repository